Raxvis/nativemodels/README.md

 // => { foo: 'bar' }
 ```

-Options are shallow by default, so if you have a deeply nested object, you will need to pass down options by hand.
+Options are shallow by default, so if you have a deeply nested object, you will need to pass down options by hand or set `passOptions` to true.

 ```js
 const { createModel } = require('nativemodels');